UNESCO : International Arts Education Week

 Creativity builds resilience

 It is important to recall that in 2020, in her speech for International Arts Education Week, UNESCO Director-General Audrey Azoulay stated that: “Creativity builds the resilience we need in times of crisis.
-It must be nurtured from an early age to unleash the imagination, awaken curiosity and allow for an appreciation of the full richness and diversity of human talent.
+From an early age, nurturing it unleashes the imagination, awakens curiosity, and allows for an appreciation of the full richness and diversity of human talent.
 Education is the starting point.”

 The role of 5 senses for kids Foundation in arts education